jmcvetta/curriculum-python-for-system-admnistrators/tools.rst

 Git - Version Control
 =====================

 .. todo::

    Describe common workflow for Git use with sysadmin scripts.
 Local & remote repos.

-   Some parts of eBay use private Github - do sysadmins?

 .. rubric:: Footnotes